raspberrypilearning/lego-robot-face/en/step_2.md

 --- /task ---

 <p style="border-left: solid; border-width:10px; border-color: #0faeb0; background-color: aliceblue; padding: 10px;">
-Unlike most animals, computers do not have a natural ability to learn.
+Computers do not have a natural ability to learn.
 Most things that computers do have been <span style="color: #0faeb0">directly programmed by a human</span>.
 These make them great for tasks that have a few clearly defined rules, but they struggle with more human-like tasks such as recognising different objects.

-During training, a computer is shown thousands and thousands of images, for each it makes it's best guess as to what the object is.
-It's guess is then either confirmed as correct or rejected as false, with each new guess helping make the computer guess the correct names much more likely.
+Using machine learning, a computer can be shown thousands and thousands of images each of which has a label.
+Gradually the program can learn the characteristics of a group of images and then give them the correct label.

 The end result of this process is called a <span style="color: #0faeb0">model</span>.
-Once sufficiently trained, models can be used in the real world to perform a task.
+Once trained, models can be used in the real world to perform tasks.
 </p>

 ### Testing a model